 What is a plumbing health checklist?

-Some of the quick checks you can do to get an idea of the condition of your sewer pipes include:
+Some of the quick checks you can do on your sewer pipes include:

-- Is your toilet flushing properly?
-If the water is filling the bowl or gurgling instead of going down, your sewer pipes may be cracked.
+- Check your toilet is flushing properly: If the water is filling the bowl or gurgling instead of going down, your sewer pipes may be cracked.

 - Do your drains smell?
 A well-working sewer will be airtight with only a vent.
 You should never be able to smell the sewer itself.